izzaauliyairabby/FlutterUI-WebDesignPractice/README.md

+# Code Only, All assets is my personal work.
+Privately purpose, use your own assets.

 # FlutterDesignPractice
 Flutter UI and Web Design Compilation Project
 1. Animation Studio UI Design (Build Soon for my Company, follow @izzanimationstudio)